Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - The anterior part of the CC transfers semantic information about the stimulus but not the stimulus itself.
 ![Figure 4.14](figure4-14.png)
 - When attempting to understand the neural bases of language, it’s useful to distinguish between grammatical and lexical function.
-- Grammar: the rule-based system for ordering words to help communication.
+- *Grammar*: the rule-based system for ordering words to help communication.
 - E.g. In English, the typical order of a sentence is subject-action-object.
-- Lexicon: the mind’s dictionary.
+- *Lexicon*: the mind’s dictionary.
 - E.g. The word “dog” is associated with a dog but so is “Hund”, “kutya”, and “cane”.
 - This distinction is more apparent when trying to learn a new language and it’s predicted that grammar is more localized and discrete whereas the lexicon’s location is more elusive and more difficult to damage completely.
 - Language and speech are rarely present in both hemispheres; they are in either one or the other.